ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Numerical Results

 Aside from the differences in sampling and trust-region updates (which ProxSTORM can be generalized to support), the two algorithms were the same: they both used the same spectral proximal gradient subproblem solver as the training example but with the maximum number of iterations increased from 2 to 15.

-Figure~\ref{fig:topopt-test} is unsurprising.
-It supports the notion that a fixed computational budget can go further in solving a stochastic optimization problem when using more samples, i.e., when seeing more of the problem.
+Figure~\ref{fig:topopt-test} ksupports the notion that a fixed computational budget can go further in solving a stochastic optimization problem when using more samples, i.e., when seeing more of the problem.
 This notion is the key distinction between ProxSTORM and its deterministic counterparts: the ProxSTORM analysis shows that ProxSTORM eventually solves the stochastic problem, while the solve of a sample average approximation never will.
-In Appendix~\ref{sec:app2}, we provide details about how to faithfully align with the dynamic sampling assumptions of the ProxSTORM analysis.
+For completeness, we include a comparison of the trust region radii of the two algorithms as Figure~\ref{fig:topopt-trr}.